vsergeev/ssterm/README.md

 colors are assigned sequentially to the specified characters, in the order of:
 (Foreground/Background) Black/Red, Black/Green, Black/Yellow, White/Blue,
 White/Magenta, Black/Cyan, Black/White.

+The `-m, --timestamp` option enables adding system time for new lines received from serial port.
+For example, `-m m` will add time with precision milliseconds on a newline at the moment when new data is received after a line break.

 #### Input Options